Rush Limbo wrapping up another week of broadcast excellence.

 Thanks for having me on.

-Saying uh how can we light a fire under the Republicans?
+How can we light a fire under the Republicans?

-And he says, Well, we're already the majority, and a majority doesn't need to have a contract, which just baffled me.
+And he says, well, we're already the majority, and a majority doesn't need to have a contract, which just baffled me.

-I I don't understand these guys.
+I don't understand these guys.

-What's what's animating or informing the Republican philosophy at the moment is the belief that the Democrats are committing suicide, and that when that happens, just get out of the way and and just let it.
+What's animating or informing the Republican philosophy at the moment is the belief that the Democrats are committing suicide.

 If your opponent is destroying himself, then don't help.